ajha1303/Background-Flip/README.md

 Background-Flip
-Change the background-color of page randomly.
+Changes the background-color of page randomly.